 What permanent residents can do

-As a permanent resident, you have the right to:
+As a Permanent Residency in Canada, you have the right to:

 - get most social benefits that Canadian citizens receive, including health care coverage,